ncoghlan/misc/notes/pep_ideas/core_packaging_api.rst

 However, while they were ultimately cut along with the rest of the package, four submodules almost made it in.
-Those modules will be the first to make their reappearance in 3.4
+Those modules will be the first to make their reappearance in 3.4, once the PEPs they implement have been tweaked to close some of the identified holes.

-I'm not one of the distutils2 maintainers, but I decided to start writing this PEP anyway to try to ensure we don't get a repeat of what happened with 3.3.
-I also want to make sure that any new packaging system doesn't end up falling into the same trap of implementation defined behaviour.
+I'm not one of the distutils2 maintainers, but I decided to start writing this up anyway to help ensure we don't get a repeat of what happened with 3.3.
+I also want to make sure that any new packaging system doesn't end up falling into the same trap of implementation defined behaviour that is such a pain with the status quo.

 Background
 ----------